MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     In the SQL shell, you'll be connected to a [pre-installed `default` cluster](/sql/show-clusters/#pre-installed-clusters) from which you can get started.

-1. Use the [`CREATE CLUSTER`](/sql/create-cluster/) command to create two new clusters, each with a single replica:
+1. Use the [`CREATE CLUSTER`](/sql/create-cluster/) command to create two new clusters:

     ```sql
-    CREATE CLUSTER ingest_qck REPLICAS (r1 (SIZE = '2xsmall'));
+    CREATE CLUSTER ingest_qck SIZE = '2xsmall';
     ```

     ```sql
-    CREATE CLUSTER compute_qck REPLICAS (r1 (SIZE = '2xsmall'));
+    CREATE CLUSTER compute_qck SIZE = '2xsmall';
     ```

-    The `2xsmall` replica size is sufficient for the data ingestion and computation in this getting started scenario.
+    The `2xsmall` size is sufficient for the data ingestion and computation in this getting started scenario.

-1. Use the [`SHOW CLUSTER REPLICAS`](https://materialize.com/docs/sql/show-cluster-replicas/) command to check the status of the replicas:
+1. The physical compute resources in your clusters are called [`replicas`](/get-started/key-concepts/#cluster-replicas).
+Use the [`SHOW CLUSTER REPLICAS`](https://materialize.com/docs/sql/show-cluster-replicas/) command to check the status of the replicas:

     ```sql
     SHOW CLUSTER REPLICAS WHERE cluster IN ('compute_qck', 'ingest_qck');